ringcentral/ringcentral-integration-for-hubspot/README.md

 # RingCentral Integration for HubSpot

-Make/sync phone calls and send/receive SMS with RingCentral in HubSpot
+Make/sync phone calls, send SMS and schedule meetings with RingCentral in HubSpot.

 ## Use

-Visit [https://ringcentral.github.io/apps/hubspot](https://ringcentral.github.io/apps/hubspot) and install, then when click call button in Hubspot, you could choose call with RingCentral, check the video for detail.
+- Visit [https://ringcentral.github.io/apps/hubspot](https://ringcentral.github.io/apps/hubspot) and install, then when click call button in Hubspot, you could choose call with RingCentral, check the video for detail.
+- After installation, user would be able to choose RingCentral as call provider.
+- After installation, Every user who want to use RingCentral as conference integration still need to authorize, click the **Enable RingCentral as HubSpot conference/SMS integration** button to get authorize url and share with your team members.</li>
+- To use RingCentral as SMS integration, every single user who is contact owner(SMS will be sent by owner's RingCentral account) need to authorize, click the **Enable RingCentral as HubSpot conference/SMS integration** button to get authorize url and share with your team members.

-## Important & FAQs
+## Important & Trouble shooting

-- **Not available to free HubSpot users**
+- **Not available to free HubSpot users.**
+- **Only HubSpot super admin user can install.**
+- **Team member's HubSpot id must be the same as Team member's RingCentral account email.**
+- **For Safari 13+ user, must disable `Prevent cross-site tracking` in `Prefrence->Privacy`**
 - **If anyone have problem to see the panel, please reconnect RingCentral from https://ringcentral.github.io/apps/hubspot, then try select HubSpot as call provider and reselect RingCentral as call provider.**
-- **For Safari 13+ user, must disable `Prevent cross-site tracking` in `Prefrence->Privacy`**
+- **If encounter any conference or SMS integration error, you may try redo authorize RingCentral account.
+Click the **Enable RingCentral as HubSpot conference/SMS integration** button from install page to get authorize url**

 ## Features